robwilliams/cowtown/index.md

     - Peter James.</h4>
    </p>

-<p>Peter is top bloke and a rapidly-improving rock and pop player, currently studying for his degree in an unrelated subject.</p>
+<p><h3>Peter is a top bloke and a rapidly-improving rock and pop player, currently studying for his degree in an unrelated subject.</h3></p>
 <p>      </p>
 <p> </p>
 <p><h4><strong><em> "...a long time ago, a young boy sneaked a peek into an old guitar case, and he fell in love for the first time..."</em></strong></h4>